opensourcedoc/bootstrap-4-boilerplate/README.md

 ## Note

 This boilerplate project intends for tiny static sites with few pages.
-If you want to build a content website, see [mdcms](https://mdcms.org) instead.
+If you want to build a content website, see [Lightweight CMS](https://lightweightcms.org) instead.

 ## Technology Stacks